 This is a top-line overview of some of the key facts and stats in this year’s FA Cup Extra Preliminary Round.
-A full tie-by-tie preview will follow soon.
+A full tie-by-tie version is also available.

 Please seek permission before utilising any content contained in this blog – all information © FACupFactfile

 Unusually there are 737 clubs in this year’s FA Cup resulting in an Extra Preliminary Round containing 370 clubs and 185 ties.
 This is two more clubs and one more tie than has been normal recently and has come about because a Step 4 club, Isthmian League’s Guernsey, has decided not to enter the FA Cup this year.
 Step Four clubs come into the FA Cup in the Preliminary Round so in order to make up the numbers for that round two extra Step Six clubs get to partake in this famous competition.
 Appropriately, in a year when there is an odd number of clubs in the FA Cup, it was the Western League’s Odd Down who were the last club drawn out of the Extra Preliminary Round hat?

 Sixty-eight of the 185 ties (36.75%) involve two clubs who will also face each other in League action this season.
 That is slightly up from last year, but still a fair way below the majority of matches often thought to contain such opponents.
 The Northern League bears the brunt of these kind of fixtures with eight ties in total.

 Another perception is that clubs play the same opponents over and over again in these early FA Cup rounds.
 Well the evidence suggests otherwise.
 Just 24 ties (13%) involve clubs who’ve met before in the FA Cup, and just five of these ties involve clubs with multiple meetings in the competition.
 The all-Northern League tie Consett versus Bishop Auckland is the standout exception as this will be their seventh FA Cup meeting having won three times each against each other in the past.